jeffpar/pcjs.v1/apps/README.md

 - Machine (reference to PCjs machine.xml file capable of loading/running the software)
 - Disk(s) (one or more entries describing sets of files and/or disk images)

-The distinctions made by Type and Category are a bit aribitrary and likely to change.
-For now, Type is merely a reflection of how we initially filed the software (eg, under [/diags](/disks/pc/diags/), [/games](/disks/pc/games/), [/tools](/disks/pc/tools/), etc), while Category provides more detail.
+The distinctions made by Type and Category are a bit arbitrary and likely to change.
+For now, Type is merely a reflection of how we initially filed the original [disks](/disks/pc/), while Category provides more detail.

 ### Example: VisiCalc